maths/moodle-qtype_stack/doc/en/Authoring/Inputs/Multiple_choice_input.md

-# Multiple choice questions
+# Multiple choice inputs

 The whole point of STACK is not to use multiple-choice questions, but instead to have the student enter an algebraic expression!
 That said there are occasions where it is very useful, if not necessary, to use multiple-choice questions in their various forms.
 STACK's use of a CAS is then very helpful to generate random variants of multiple-choice questions based on the mathematical values.

 This can also be one input in a multi-part randomly generated question.
 E.g. you might say "which method do you need to integrate \( \sin(x)\cos(x) \)?" and give students the choice of (i) trig functions first, (ii) parts, (iii) substitution, (iv) replace with complex exponentials.
 (Yes, this is a joke: all these methods can be made to work here!)
 Another algebraic input can then be used for the answer.

-Please read the section on [inputs](../Authoring/Inputs.md) first.
 If you are new to STACK please note that in STACK MCQs are *not* the place to start learning how to author questions.
-Please look at the [authoring quick-start guide](../AbInitio/Authoring_quick_start_1.md).
+Please look at the [authoring quick-start guide](../../AbInitio/Authoring_quick_start_1.md).

+Please read the section on [inputs](../../Authoring/Inputs/index.md) first.

 Multiple choice input types return a CAS object which is then assessed by the potential response tree.
 For this reason, these inputs do not provide "feedback" fields for each possible answer, as does the Moodle multiple choice input type.

 * Checkbox inputs return a *list* of the CAS objects selected;
 * Dropdown inputs and radio inputs return a single *expression*, which is the CAS object selected.

 The goal of these input types is to provide *modest* facilities for MCQ.
 An early design decision was to restrict each of the possible answers to be a CAS expression.
-In particular, we decided *NOT* to make each possible answer [CASText](../Authoring/CASText.md).
+In particular, we decided *NOT* to make each possible answer [CASText](../../Authoring/CASText.md).
 Adopting CASText would have provided more flexibility but would have significantly increased the complexity of the internal code.
 If these features are extensively used we will consider a different input type.

 ## Model answer ##